-If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional shares from us.
+If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 20,250,000 shares from us.
 The underwriters may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discount to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 20,250,000 additional shares.

+Paid by the Company

-Paid by us No Exercise Full Exercise
+No l No Exercise Full Exerci

-Per Share \$ \$
+Per Share \$ 0.23175 \$ 0.23175

-Total \$ \$
+Total \$ 31,237,582 \$ 35,930,520